Complaints and Representations

 - Elected members of the authority;

-One member will be appointed as the Panel Chair.
+One member will be appointed as the Panel Chair, ideally within 10 working days of the complainant's request for Stage 3.
 It is good practice that the Chair should not have been employed or an elected member of the authority within the last 3 years.

 The complainant should be notified of the Panel's date and location in writing at least 10 working days before the Review Panel meets and be invited to attend.
 The complainant should also be informed of his entitlement to be accompanied by another person and for this person to speak on his behalf.